 What is anxiety?

 According to the Mental Health Foundation, Generalised Anxiety Disorder affects almost 6% of the adult population in England.
-Whilst anxiety is a condition which comes from the brain, it can show itself up in many physical as well as psychological forms, such as restlessness, excessive worrying, paranoia, dry mouth, an increased heart rate, nausea, tension headaches and needing the toilet more often.
+Whilst anxiety is a condition that comes from the brain, it can show itself up in many physical as well as psychological forms, such as restlessness, excessive worrying, paranoia, dry mouth, an increased heart rate, nausea, tension headaches and needing the toilet more often.

 For many people, mild anxiety can be easily dealt with, but for those who experience severe anxiety, it can be life changing.
 Conventional treatment usually consists of a combination of medication and talking therapies, but for many, pharmaceutical treatments can carry too many negative side effects.
 Whether it is Generalised Anxiety Disorder, PTSD or another kind of anxiety, many people who live with anxiety are finding that CBD can help them without the need for invasive drugs, widening their options for treatment.